maaxvkl/VirtualDatapointGenerator/README.md

 2. Both folders have to be selected in the **VirtualDatapointGenerator**
 3. After clicking **Process and Save** a **.txt** file is generated
 4. The content of the **.txt** file must be copied and pasted to the **export.xml** file inside the zip destination folder
 5. After clicking save, the destination folder can be imported back to the **System Configuration Tool** and the datapoints are generated

+**Days of work, done in seconds!**

 *Example: Screenshot of an empty folder without the virtual datapoints*
 ![Processed Excel file](screenshots/empty.png)